 In 2020, 100% of BSAI walleye pollock deliveries were observed (Table 4, Table 5).
 In the GOA, 17.7% of deliveries from trips within the TRW stratum (Table 4), and 31.8% of deliveries from trips within the partial coverage EM TRW EFP stratum (Table 5) were observed shoreside for salmon.
 Although an expected shoreside coverage rate of 30% does exist for the EM TRW EFP stratum, there is no expected shoreside coverage rate for the TRW stratum, since observers are deployed into the TRW stratum as a whole and not the pollock fishery specifically.
 In order to keep results consistent between the two strata, we did not perform statistical tests in this report, although such tests could be performed as part of evaluations specific to the trawl EFP.

-Bycatch estimates of Chinook salmon in the GOA are estimated using methods described in Cahalan et al. (2014).
+Bycatch eEstimates of Chinook salmon bycatch in the GOA are estimated calculated using methods described in Cahalan et al. (2014).
 In the event that a delivery cannot be monitored (e.g., the case in a delivery to a tender or non-pollock delivery), then estimation of bycatch comes by applying salmon bycatch rates to landed catch.
 Estimates of stock of origin from salmon bycatch are produced by the AFSC’s Auke Bay Laboratories (e.g., Guthrie et al. 2019).

 Sample Quality